Georgi History, Family Crest & Coats of Arms

-Important Dates for the Georgi family
+Early History of the Georgi family

 This web page shows only a small excerpt of our Georgi research.
 Another 114 words (8 lines of text) covering the years 1311, 1650, 1781, 1231, 1312, 1311, 1266, 1273, 1337, 1388, 1388, 1410, 1586 and 1662 are included under the topic Early Georgi History in all our PDF Extended History products and printed products wherever possible.

 Georgi Spelling Variations

 Spelling variations of this family name include: Giorgi, Giorio, Giori, Giuri, Zorzi, Zorzo, Jorio, Iorio, Di Giorgi, Della Zorza, Givrovich, Giorgino, Givrin, Givrico and many more.

 Early Notables of the Georgi family (pre 1700)